the-global-hackathon/CasperLabs-Developer-Community/Hackathon-GraphQL-Challenge--CLI-LA-Blockchain-week-held-at-the-October-13-15th,-2019.md

-### About the Graph QL Interface Challenge
+## About the Graph QL Interface Challenge

-CasperLabs is sponsoring the Graph QL Interface Challenge at LA Blockchain week as part of the CIS Global Hackathon!
+CasperLabs sponsoring the Graph QL Interface Challenge at LA Blockchain week as part of the CIS Global Hackathon!
+Come and join us.

 This document provides an overview of this event with the resources for you to prepare and get started with your projects.